Adventures in Nelson - The Gateway to the Outdoors

-Bike rides in and around Nelson are varied and cater for all levels of recreational and mountain bike riders.
+Bike rides in and around Nelson are varied and cater for all levels of riders.

-Our friend Dave, from Biking Nelson, has the latest Mountain Bikes and Hybrids which you can hire for 2 hours, Half day or Full day.
+Our friend Dave, from Biking Nelson, has the latest City Bikes and Electric Bikes which you can hire for a Half day or Full day.
 We have his Bikes here at our hostel, complete with helmets, gloves and break down kit.
-We have trail maps and can give you suggestions depending on your ability and the amount of time you have available.
-Dave can also provide Guided mountain bike trips if you prefer.
+We have maps and can give you suggestions depending on your ability and the amount of time you have available.

 Nelson to Kaiteriteri (1-4 days, 38-175km)

 Tasman’s Great Taste Trail starts from the Nelson i-SITE and offers panoramic coastal views over Tasman Bay, Waimea Estuary and the Western Ranges.
 This trail will eventually be a loop trail.

 It is an easy cycling trail where you pass vineyards, breweries, orchards and no end of places to stop and enjoy some of Nelson's finest cuisine.
 As a loop the trail is 174km long, but it can easily be broken down into bite sized portions